paponius/userstyles/concept/inheritance.md

 It is used to additionally modify another Style, without editing it.

-To use such Style, a dependency, the super-Style, must also be installed and enabled.

 ## Why use a SubStyle

 Editing a Style would disable automatic updates.

-When modding a Style using another Style, the original Style will update if the target site changes and its authors will fix this super-Style.
-Chances are the subStyle would still work, or at least not break the site to an unreadable state.
+Authors of the SubUserStyle can limit the workload of keeping their's Style up to date by only managing their part of the script.

+When a site for which the UserStlye is made will change and brake the UserStyle, author of the SubUserStyle can just wait for the authors of the SuperUserStyle to fix it.

+If this idea was implemented and used, there only need to be one SuperUserStyle for each web site to color style it to any look.
+It will define all stylable elements using style variables.
+SubUserStyle will change values of those variables, optionally add more features.

 It's more sustainable.
 Easier to maintain many Styles in a working order.

 ## Workaround
+As there is no style manager supporting this, manual steps need to be done.
+To use a SubUserStyle, a dependency, the super-Style, must also be installed and enabled.

 ### Re-sort

-Sometimes a subStyle overriding rules from super-Style needs to be applied after the super-Style.
+Sometimes a SubStyle overriding rules from super-Style needs to be applied after the super-Style.
 Go to:

 Manage > (Style injection order) button right of the Options button >